-Our total capital expenditures were RUR 9,679 million in 2014 and RUR 4,936 million in 2013.
-Our capital expenditures have historically consisted primarily of the purchase of servers and networking equipment.
-We also incurred significant capital expenditures in 2013 and 2014 related to the construction of one of our larger data centers.
-To manage enhancements in our search technology, expected increases in internet traffic, advertising transactions and new services, and to support our overall business expansion, we will continue to invest heavily in data center operations, technology, corporate facilities and information technology infrastructure in 2015 and thereafter.
+Our total capital expenditures were RUB 13,045 million in 2015 and RUB 9,679 million in 2014.
+Our capital expenditures have historically consisted primarily of the purchases of servers and networking equipment.
+We also incurred significant capital expenditures in 2014 and 2015 related to the construction of one of our larger data centers.
+To manage enhancements in our search technology, expected increases in internet traffic, advertising transactions and new services, and to support our overall business expansion, we will continue to invest in data center operations, technology, corporate facilities and information technology infrastructure in 2016 and thereafter.
 Moreover, we may spend a significant amount of cash on acquisitions and licensing transactions from time to time.

-Cash used in/provided by financing activities.
+Cash provided by/used in financing activities.